 In addition, as permitted by Delaware law, our Charter includes provisions that eliminate the personal liability of our directors for monetary damages resulting from breaches of certain fiduciary duties as a director, except to the extent such an exemption from liability thereof is not permitted under the DGCL.
 The effect of these provisions is to restrict our rights and the rights of our stockholders in derivative suits to recover monetary damages against a director for breach of fiduciary duties as a director, subject to certain exceptions in which case the director would be personally liable.
-If Delaware law is amended to authorize corporate action further eliminating or limiting the personal liability of directors, then the liability of our directors will be eliminated or limited to the fullest extent permitted by Delaware law, as so amended.
+If Delaware law is amended to authorize corporate action further eliminating or limiting the personal liability of care owed by our directors will be eliminated or limited to the fullest extent permitted by Delaware law, as so amended.
 Our Charter does not eliminate the duty of care owed by our directors and officers and, in appropriate circumstances, equitable remedies, such as injunctive or other forms of non-monetary relief, remain available under Delaware law.
-This provision also does not affect the responsibilities of directors and officers under any other laws, such as the federal securities laws or other state or federal laws.
+This provision also does not affect the responsibilities of directors and officers under state or federal laws.